robric/ha-cluster-with-mx/README.md

 [root@5b5s40 ~]#

 ```
-On the LEAF VXLAN, only br-management network is configured to connect VM in OOB
+On a SPOKE VXLAN host, only br-management network is configured to connect VM in OOB
 ```
 [root@5b5s41 ~]# virsh net-list
  Name                 State      Autostart     Persistent